Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is the difference between ISO 14064 and the GHG Protocol?

-The GHG Protocol defines principles and categories, while ISO 14064 defines the method and verifiable requirements.
-In practice, companies typically use both.
+The GHG Protocol defines principles and categories, while ISO 14064 defines the method and the verifiable requirements.
+In practice, many companies combine the two.

-Not always, but it is essential for regulated sustainability reporting, public tenders, and negotiations with large clients.
+Not always, although it is usually essential for regulated sustainability reporting, public tenders and negotiations with large clients.

 Can ISO 14064 be extended to suppliers?

-Yes, and this requirement is becoming increasingly common.
-Manglai, for example, allows supplier inventories to be integrated within the same ecosystem.
+Yes, and a growing number of companies require it.
+Manglai, for example, allows supplier inventories to be added within the same ecosystem.

 Paula Otero